 - legislative and regulatory requirements and obligations;.

-- compliance with restrictions and the Data Protection Act 1998.
+- compliance with restrictions and the DPA 2018 and GDPR.

 We require all parties to whom we may pass your information to also treat your information with the highest degree of confidentiality and security.